ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

 <img src = "/img/blog-images/2018-03-06-weathercan/interpolate-1.png" style = "width: 100%">
 </center>
 <p>
-`weather_interp` simply draws a line between the two temperature points and figures out the corresponding intermediate temperature based on the linear function.
+`weather_interp` draws a line between the two temperature points and figures out the corresponding intermediate temperature based on the linear function.
+You can think of this as a weighted average temperature, where the temperature is weighted towards the closest measurement in time.

 Different spatial scales
 ------------------------